 We provide executives with certain benefits generally not available to our other employees as a matter of competitive practice and as a retention tool.
-The O&C Committee periodically reviews the level of benefits provided to executives against a peer group to assure they are reasonable and consistent with our overall compensation objectives.
+The O&C Committee periodically reviews the level of benefits provided to executives against a peer group to ensure they are reasonable and consistent with our overall compensation objectives.

 We provide a cash allowance to certain executives in lieu of executive benefits typically provided by other companies.
 The executive is permitted to use the allowance as he or she deems appropriate.

 Although the allowance is taxable for income tax purposes, it is not considered as compensation for any Company incentive or benefit program.

-During 2014, we provided various benefits for a limited number of officers that included the following:
+During 2015, we provided various benefits for a limited number of officers that included the following:

-- a.
-Security driver for business: Based on our executive security policies and a security risk assessment by the Company's chief security officer, the Board requires Mr. Anderson to use a Company car and security driver while on Company business. - b.
-Corporate aircraft for limited business travel: We lease a fractional share of an aircraft for limited business travel by executives and other employees when there is an appropriate business purpose.
+- Security driver for business: Based on our executive security policies and a security risk assessment by the Company's chief security officer, the Board requires Mr. Anderson to use a Company car and security driver while on Company business. - Corporate aircraft for limited business travel: We lease a fractional share of an aircraft for limited business travel by executives and other employees when there is an appropriate business purpose.
 Personal use of the aircraft is not allowed except in unusual circumstances and requires the prior approval of the CEO.
-During 2014, there was personal use by one Named Executive Officer when, on the return leg of a business trip, the aircraft made an additional stop to drop off the Named Executive Officer.
-The actual incremental cost to the Company for the additional stop was included in the Named Executive Officer's 2014 taxable income in accordance with Internal Revenue Code requirements and the value of the benefit is reflected in the Named Executive Officer's compensation on the Summary Compensation Table on page 62. - c.
-Supplemental retirement program: Certain executives are eligible for both the qualified and non-qualified retirement benefit programs, which are commonly offered by other employers in our peer group.
-For further description of the supplemental retirement programs, see "Pension Benefits" beginning on page 66. - d.
-Other benefits: Executives are also allowed the limited use of corporate event tickets and the corporate condominium when available.
-The Company provides home security monitoring for some executives, including some of the Named Executive Officers.
-In addition, as part of a now completed Department of Energy and General Motors study of electric vehicle charging and driving data, the Company purchased 10 Chevrolet Volts and loaned the cars to Company employees (including Named Executive Officers during 2011 and 2012) to be driven as their primary vehicles for one or two-year periods.
+During 2015, there was no personal use of the corporate aircraft. - Supplemental retirement program: Certain executives are eligible for both the qualified and non-qualified retirement benefit programs, which are commonly offered by other employers in our peer group.
+For further description of the supplemental retirement programs, see "Pension Benefits" beginning on page 67. - Other benefits: Executives are allowed the limited use of corporate event tickets and the corporate condominium when available.
+The Company also provides home security monitoring for some executives, including some of the Named Executive Officers.